Note: This page is a general guide only

 The following instructions are general in nature.
-The physical layout of programming software varies widely between radio makes and models, but the parameters to be programmed are the same for all DMR equipment.
+The physical layout of programming software – often called CPS, varies widely between radio makes and models, but the parameters to be programmed are the same for all DMR radios.

 Connect the programming lead to your radio, and “read” it.

 The software will show a new blank code plug.

 The first task is to program your DMR ID.
 This will normally be found in the “settings” or “general” menu – labelled “radio ID” or similar.

 Next, you need to program the TGs you will use.
 Refer to the talk group page https://vkdmr.com/talk-groups/

 Some radios combine the TG and user ID lists, whilst other radios have separate lists.